stffrd/partypack/README.md

  - Development config file
  - Production config file
- - ES6 Compiler (in case you're feeling extra ES6-esque)
+ - Babel Compiler (in case you're feeling extra ES6-esque or using React)
  - Winning enthusiasm

 ## How do I work this crazy thing?